 Oyster reefs, seagrass beds, salt marshes and estuaries offer habitat to myriad species, protection for our coasts and nurseries that support the entire marine food web.
 We apply field-tested science to restore and preserve these ecological treasures , creating a resilient coastline that will provide for people today and for centuries to come.

 - Connecting Land, River and Sea

 Salmon, shad and sturgeon move thousands of miles through our rivers to the ocean.
 Forests, wetlands and rivers work together to filter pollution before it reaches the sea.
 We work to restore connectivity and protect water quality for all creatures.
 Our “whole watershed” approach includes land protection, dam removal and science and policy work that produce dramatic benefits across vast landscapes.

 - Balancing Nature and Commerce

 From liquefied natural gas terminals to desalinization plants and gas pipelines, the push to develop infrastructure offshore puts escalating pressure on Massachusetts’ waters.
 We conduct research and advocacy work in support of Marine Spatial Planning —sensible, science-based ocean planning that supports economic development as well as ecological sustainability.

 - Reaching Beyond Borders

 For the humpback whale that summers in our waters but travels to the Caribbean to breed, or the red knot whose migratory journey depends on habitats along the entire Atlantic coast, Massachusetts is intimately connected to distant places.
-Read about our work to keep Massachusetts a stronghold for migratory species.

 The Nature Conservancy in Massachusetts strives to protect ocean ecosystems in ways that benefit marine life, local communities and coastal economies.
 Just as ocean species are dynamic and wide-ranging, so are we in our approach.